-When a death occurs at home, the first contact should be with the deceased’s Doctor (GP).
-The Doctor will usually attend the family home or Care home and confirm the death, this can also be done by a qualified person such as an attending nurse.
-Once the death has been confirmed Chamberlains can be contacted to transfer the deceased to our Funeral Home.
-In the case of an expected death the Medical Certificate of Cause of Death will then be issued by the GP at their earliest convenience and either left at the family home or be available for collection from the Surgery.
-Out of Hours a Duty Doctor will usually attend the home and give permission for the Funeral Directors to attend, however the Medical Certificate of Cause of Death will still be issued by the deceased’s GP once they are in receipt of notification from the Duty Doctor.
+When a death occurs at home, the first contact should be with the deceased’s doctor (GP).
+The doctor will usually attend the family home or care home and confirm the death.
+This can also be done by a qualified person such as an attending nurse, paramedic or locum doctor.
+Once the death has been confirmed Chamberlains can be contacted to transfer your loved one to their funeral home.
+In the case of an expected death the Medical Certificate of Cause of Death will then be issued by the GP at their earliest convenience enabling you to register the death.

 Chamberlains are available to give advice on obtaining Certificates and Registering a death.
 Please call 01922 493131

-Most Hospitals have their own Bereavement Centre with a designated Bereavement Officer.
+Most hospitals have their own Bereavement Centre with a designated Bereavement Officer.
 Their tasks will include obtaining the Medical Certificate of Cause of Death from the hospital doctor who took care of your loved one prior to their death, and in the case of cremation, requesting doctors to complete the Medical Certificates Forms 4 and 5 which form part of the legal cremation papers.
-It is usual for Hospital Bereavement Centre’s to only be staffed during normal office hours, for this reason there may be a short delay in obtaining the necessary Certificate’s.
-Once the Doctor’s have completed the paperwork the deceased’s Next of Kin can collect the Medical Certificate of Cause of Death along with any personal possessions and register the Death.
+It is usual for hospital Bereavement Centre’s to only be staffed during normal office hours, for this reason there may be a short delay in obtaining the necessary certificates.
+Upon completion of the doctors paperwork and the death being legally registered Chamberlains will be able to transfer your loved one to their funeral home and commence the funeral arrangements.